CAMPSMITH/Warren/README.md

 ![SVC returns for various permutations](images/SVC-tr(6)-sw(3)-lw(60)_returns.png)

-After reviewing the results of the various permutations, it was found that the best result for the SVC model was obtained when using the following settings:
+After reviewing the results of the various permutations, it was found that by tuning the SVC model, results could be improved, yielding a cumulative return of 188% when using the following settings:

 * 6 months of training data
 * a fast window of 3 days
 * a slow window of 60 days

 ### Machine Learning Classifier Results
-A number of machine learning classifiers were evaluated as desdcribed above using the original settings: 3 months of training data, 4 day fast SMA, 100 day slow SMA.
+A number of machine learning classifiers, listed above, were evaluated using the original settings: 3 months of training data, 4 day fast SMA, 100 day slow SMA.

 ![SVC returns for various permutations](images/cum_strategy_plots.png)

 It was found that of the classifiers that were evaluated, 3 returned better results than the fund's cumulative results.
 These were:

 * GaussianNB
 * ADABoostClassifier
 * SVC